Preparing Manuscripts

 Mathematical Material

-Long mathematical expressions should be indented on a separate line and should be identified by consecutive numbers shown in parentheses aligned at right.
-Short expressions should be run on with the text unless they will be referenced elsewhere in the text.
+Long mathematical expressions and those that call for display should be indented or centered on a separate line and identified by consecutive numbers shown in parentheses aligned at right.
+Short expressions should be run into the text unless they will be referenced elsewhere in the text.

-Use a multiplication symbol (×) or dot (·) rather than an asterisk to indicate multiplication.
+Use a centered multiplication symbol (×) or dot (•) rather than an asterisk to indicate multiplication, and all operators should have a thin space on either side.

 Footnotes

-Footnotes are numbered and are used only when necessary to explain or amplify text.
+Footnotes are numbered and should be used only when necessary to explain or amplify text, particularly when the material would disrupt the narrative flow.
 Do not use footnotes to cite other sources.
 Do not use endnotes.

 Appendices

-When submitting your paper for review, insert any appendices at the end of the manuscript.
+When submitting your paper for review, please insert any appendices at the end of the manuscript.

 Reference List